Can Pastilla Beach

 Pros

-• You might find Mallorca a little less crowded now that children are going back to school and many are returning to work.
+• You might find Mallorca a little less crowded now that many are heading back to school and work.

-• You might find flights, accommodation, and rental cars are slightly cheaper than August as a result.
+• Flights, accommodation, and rental cars are slightly cheaper than August.

 • You still have great summer beach weather, but it’s not as sweltering July or August.